We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Compeed Cold Sore Patches

 This small patch covers a cold sore.
 It contains hydrocolloid-075 gel.
-According to an article in Advances in Wound Care, hydrocolloids can absorb excess liquid from the area.
+According to an article in

 The manufacturers state that a person should apply this product when they notice the first symptoms of a cold sore.
 The patch is invisible and reviewers note that it can reduce the appearance of the cold sore, too.